mtth/rest-iterable/README.md

 Returns a new iterable for the given fetching function `fn`.

 + `opts` {Object} Pre-fetching configuration.
 Two keys are available:
-  `lowWaterMark` (number of cached elems when to send a pre-fetch request) and `highWaterMark` (maximum number of elems cached at one time in one direction).
+  `lowWaterMark` (number of cached elements when to send a pre-fetch request) and `highWaterMark` (maximum number of elements cached at one time in one direction).
 + `fn(limit, offset, params, cb)` {Function} Function used to load the iterable.
 This function takes the following arguments: